ZofiaQlt/british_airways_sentiment_analysis_predictive_modeling/README.md

 <br>

  * Scraped and analysed customer review data to uncover findings
- * Built a predictive model to understand factors that influence buying behaviour
+ * Built a Random Forest predictive model to understand factors that influence buying behaviour

 <br>